commonhaus/commonhaus.github.io/CONTRIBUTING.md

     - `build`: Builds the website (first Lume, then Vite+Svelte)
     - **Lume**
-        - `attach`: Attaches a debugger to lume.
         - `debug`: Allows you to attach a debugger to a deno task.
         - `serve`: Builds and serves the website, and watch for changes.
-    - **Vite** (Svelte-based Membership UI, run after Lume)
-        - `vite-build`: use vite to compile svelte files
-        - `vite-dev`: use vite to watch and recompile svelte files
+Membership UI requires a backing service (see [cf-admin-bot](https://github.com/commonhaus/automation))
+        - `serve-all`: Builds and serves the website, and watch for changes.
+Provides a mock backend for the Membership UI
     - **Generation** (requires the GH CLI)
         - `about`: Update metadata about members of the foundation based on the CONTACTS list.
         - `activity`: Query the latest discussions and PRs from the foundation repository and update corresponding site pages.